june 14, 2.010

 Phrase followed by a group of images of architectural landmarks.

 "It is a brick that wants to be something..."
 That phrase has been my companion ever since to remind me that there is something

-special, some kind of energy that forms when we are about to create, to make a design proposal, a je ne sais quoi that
+special, some kind of energy that forms when we are about to create a building or make a design proposal, a je ne sais quoi that

-It is in this phrase that I think about when I refer to public space.
+It is in this phrase that I think whenever I refer to public space.
 I think of it as that brick wanting to be something.
 I see it as a

 character within the city, a sympathetic one, always cheerful, some kind of superhero able to stretch their limbs in search of